danieljprice/splash/docs/settings.rst

 The kernel used for the interpolations is by default the M\ :math:`_{4}` cubic B-spline, which has been standard in SPH calculations since the mid-1980’s.
-Other kernels can be selected via the “change kernel” option in the r)ender menu.
+Other kernels can be selected via the “change kernel” option in the :ref:`sec:menu-r`.
 The kernel can also be changed by setting the ``SPLASH_KERNEL`` environment variable to either the kernel name as listed in the render menu option, or something sensible resembling it.
 At present only a few kernels are implemented, with ‘cubic’ , ‘quartic’